openl2m/openl2m/docs/switches.rst

 * Cisco Stacking MIB
   For stack member info, if supported.

+* Cisco L2L3-INTERFACE-CONFIG MIB
+  Used to see if interface is in switching or routing mode on Cisco devices

 * HP Aruba/Procure HP-ICF-POE-MIB
   Get enhanced PoE info on the Aruba/Procurve switches that support it.